-At Harbor Hall Residential: Since 2011, Rev. Dan has served as Director of Spiritual Care for residential clients.
-He is an active member of our clinical team, providing insights for the staff on the clients spiritual progress.
-All clients complete an intake questionnaire and meet with Rev. Dan individually throughout their treatment to complete portions of their Master Treatment Plan.
-Clients will also attend weekly lectures on the concept of Recovery Spirituality.
-Rev. Dan also developed a 12 Step Workbook that is currently provided to clients as an additional tool to further support their recovery.
-You may download an AA version 12 Step worksheet below:
+At Harbor Hall Residential: Since 2011, Rev. “Spirit-Dan” (as clients call him) has served as Director of Spiritual Care for residential clients.
+He is a full-time active member of our clinical team, providing insights on client progress.
+All resident clients meet with Dan to complete an intake questionnaire, meet individually to complete sections of their Master Treatment Plan and attend weekly lectures on Spirituality.
+Dan also developed a 12 Step Workbook that is currently provided to clients as an additional tool to further support their recovery.

 Why Spirituality?
 “We are all spiritual people experiencing humanness”.
-At our Residential treatment facility, we have observed that clients report resentments, assumptions, suspicions and contempt towards God, the concept of Higher Power, religion, and spirituality.
-While we are not a faith-based organization, the support and guidance surrounding the concept and contempt of spirituality has remained a highlight of the overall client experience in our treatment program.
+At our Residential treatment facility, we have observed a majority of clients report resentments, assumptions, suspicions and contempt towards God, the concept of Higher Power, religion, and spirituality.
+While we are not a “faith-based” organization, our open-minded support and guidance surrounding the concept and contempt of spirituality, God, or religion has remained a highlight of the overall client experience in our treatment program.

 Spirituality VS Psychological Health: The relationship between spirituality and mental/behavioral health has been the focus of growing interest and research over the last decade.
 In fact, the American Psychiatric Association funded the most prominent clinicians and researchers to explore the philosophical issues at stake in the diagnosis of spiritual or psychological/psychiatric conditions.
 Those clinicians involved in this research made numerous proposals to updating the DSM-IV, in addition to the V Code for a Spiritual or Religious Problem in the DSM-IV.
 Click here for this research.